xmos/xcommon_cmake/doc/api_reference/dependency_format.rst

 -----------------

 The ``APP_DEPENDENT_MODULES`` and ``LIB_DEPENDENT_MODULES`` variables hold the list of module dependencies for an application, module or static library.
-The format is flexible to support releases to external users and also internal development practices.
+The format is flexible: the location and the version of each dependency can both be specified, so a dependency can be pinned to a published release, tracked on a branch, or fetched from a fork or a private git server.

-External releases use this format:
+The simplest form names a module and a released version:

 1. ``lib_abc(1.2.3)``
      get lib_abc tag v1.2.3 from github.com/xmos; a check is made to see if SSH key access is available, otherwise HTTPS is used.
 The 'v' character is prepended so the released tag must be v1.2.3

-For internal development, there are ways to specify the location and version.
+This is the form used by released software, and the form to use wherever a build must be reproducible.
+The location and the version can each be given explicitly when something other than a released version from ``github.com/xmos`` is required, such as a fork of a module or a branch under development.

-Firstly the location can be specified at the beginning of the string:
+The location can be specified at the beginning of the string:

 2. ``lib_abc``
      uses ``github.com/xmos`` as the location from which to clone lib_abc; same behaviour as format 1 for SSH/HTTPS access